 - Lists and tables for structured facts.
 Comparisons, steps, and specs are easier to extract as a list or table than as prose.

 You do not need to rewrite the whole page.
 Often, moving the answer to the top of each section and tightening the opening sentence is 80% of the win.
+The sentence-level craft (self-containment, originality, quotability) is covered in our guide to writing passages that LLMs cite.

 Step 4: Add Citable Substance